Installing OpenAstexViewer

 Installing OpenAstexViewer for Linux

 A similar procedure can be used for running OpenAstexViewer as an application under Linux (or other Unix operating systems).
-In this case the unix command file might look something like the following.
+In this case the unix command file might look something like the following.#!/bin/csh -f setenv JAVA /usr/local/java/ setenv CLASSPATH /usr/local/astexviewer2/OpenAstexViewer.jar $JAVA/bin/java -mx600Mb astex.MoleculeViewer $*

 Using OpenAstexViewer as a Browser Applet

 OpenAstexViewer will run in a browser equipped with a Java virtual machine.
-It has been most extensively tested using Internet Explorer version 6 on Windows 2000, but is known to work on other browser/platform configurations.
+It has been most extensively tested using Internet Explorer version 6 on Windows 2000, but is known to work on other browser/platform configurations.To include OpenAstexViewer in a web page, you need to create an applet in your html document.
+There is an example of this provided in the distribution.

-Essentially you create an applet that references the OpenAstexViewer jar file and the MoleculeViewerApplet class.
+class.
 A number of parameters can be specified to control what molecules are loaded and how they are displayed.

 The name argument controls how the applet can be referenced in Javascript interfaces.
-In the example above you would refer to this applet as document.av.
+In the example above you would refer to this applet as document.av

-The codebase tag indicates the location of the jar file.
+file.
 This must be accessible on the server that the webpage was downloaded from.

-The scriptFile parameter specifies the name of a script of OpenAstexViewer commands to run at startup.
-Alternatively, you can specify a parameter called script whose value is an explicit string of OpenAstexViewer commands to run at startup.
+parameter specifies the name of a script of OpenAstexViewer commands to run at startup.
+Alternatively, you can specify a parameter called script

 The applet has a few methods that are exposed to Javascript.
 These are described in the Javadoc for the MoleculeViewerApplet class.
 The most useful are

-void execute(String s)
+- void execute(String s)

-This will cause OpenAstexViewer to execute the commands passed as a string.
+- This will cause OpenAstexViewer to execute the commands passed as a string.

-String fetch(String url)
+- String fetch(String url)

-OpenAstexViewer will open the URL and return the contents as a string.
+- OpenAstexViewer will open the URL and return the contents as a string.
 Default security for applets means that they can only open URL's on the server that they came from.
 The URL can be a cgi/php/jsp program that can carry out arbitrary actions on the server.

-String getView()
+- String getView()

-Will return a string of OpenAstexViewer commands that will recreate the center, radius and orientation matrix of the current view.
+- Will return a string of OpenAstexViewer commands that will recreate the center, radius and orientation matrix of the current view.
 This can be useful for recreating sessions.

-String getColor(int x, int y)
+- String getColor(int x, int y)

-This will popup OpenAstexViewer's internal color chooser dialog centered on the specified x, y coordinates (care is taken to keep the dialog on screen).
+- This will popup OpenAstexViewer's internal color chooser dialog centered on the specified x, y coordinates (care is taken to keep the dialog on screen).
 This is a useful way to get a custom color for javascript applications.
 The chosen color is returned in a format suitable for use in OpenAstexViewer scripting commands or html.

 AstexViewer™ Copyright (C) 1999-2007 Astex Therapeutics Ltd.